-Successful proposals will outline activities that will have significant impacts across multiple fields by enabling new types of dataintensive research.
-Investigators should think broadly and create a vision that extends intellectually across multiple disciplines and that includes--but is not necessarily limited to--the EHR areas of research.
-Proposals will need to describe the bodies of data and other resources that will be involved in the infrastructure.
-Infrastructure includes data, data structures, metadata, analytics and those tools needed to facilitate research in EHR areas of research.
-Investigators should think creatively about data and consider new data collections, repurposed existing data, and new approaches to data as appropriate for the research questions of interest.
+Successful proposals will describe products that will have significant impacts by enabling new types of data-intensive research.
+These products should be fundamental and generalizable rather than narrow and specific.
+Database proposals should define/identify a resource that can be used to answer scientific questions that could not otherwise be addressed.
+Analytic tool development proposals should be directed towards the same goal of enabling researchers to address new and significant SBE science questions.
+Investigators are encouraged to think broadly and to create a vision that extends intellectually to more than one SBE area of research potentially linking to other fields of science as well.
+Proposals should describe the bodies of data and other significant attributes regarding data structures, metadata, analytics, or tools needed to facilitate research.
+Investigators are encouraged to think creatively about data and consider new data collections, repurposed existing data, and new approaches to data as appropriate for the research questions of interest.
 Novel approaches are encouraged.
-Proposals should have a well-defined work plan with steps sufficiently detailed.
+Proposals should have a well-defined work plan with steps sufficiently detailed to enable a clear understanding of specific work activities and milestones.

-An explicit goal of this competition is to focus on building the community and capacity to enable broad and large scale infrastructure which extends well beyond a single discipline and which will be utilized by a large number and wide range of researchers.
-While it is acceptable, for example, to focus data collection on a single city or geographic region, the relevance of the proposed work should be of interest to a national or international community.
+An explicit goal of this competition is to establish broad and large scale databases with relevant analytic tools which will be utilized by a large number and wide range of researchers.
+It is anticipated that successful proposals may extend well beyond a single discipline.
+The relevance of the proposed work should be of interest to a broad intellectual community by virtue of its potential or actual generalizability or extendibility.

-Applicants should examine the following questions in an integrated manner, to the extent that they are relevant to their own projects.
+Applicants should examine the following questions in an integrated manner in their proposals, to the extent that they are relevant to their own projects.